Thursday, June 23

 Learn facts about Kansas for kids.

 Have you ever been to Kansas before?
-If you have never visited, are you ready to learn some cool facts about Kansas?
+Are you ready to learn some cool facts about Kansas if you have never visited?
 I love learning cool facts about all of the different states.
 I would like to share some of those cool facts with you!
-Every Thursday I will be posting cool facts about each of the fifty states in the United States.
+Every Thursday, I will post cool facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about Iowa.
-This week we are posting cool facts about Kansas.
-You will learn facts about Kansas' state flag, bird, and many other state facts.
+Last week, we posted facts about Iowa.
+This week, we are posting cool facts about Kansas.
+You will learn about Kansas' state flag, bird, and many other state facts.

-Did you know that Kansas was the 34th state to join the union?
+Did you know that Kansas was the 34th state that joined the union?
 Yes, that is right!
 Kansas officially joined the union on January 29, 1861!
 Kansas is located in the Midwestern region of the United States.
 Kansas is bordered by four (4) states: Missouri, Oklahoma, Colorado, and Nebraska.
 Kansas is the fifteenth (15th) largest state in the United States.
 Kansas is one of the bigger states.
-There are about 2,919,179 people living in Kansas.
+About 2,919,179 people are living in Kansas.
 Did you know that Amelia Mary Earhart was born in Kansas?
 Amelia Earhart was an author and was the first woman to fly solo across the Atlantic Ocean.

 What famous person lives in your state?